 Wall Street will be looking for positivity from CVS as it approaches its next earnings report date.
-This is expected to be February 16, 2021.
-The company is expected to report EPS of $1.24, down 28.32% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $68.67 billion, up 2.66% from the year-ago period.
+This is expected to be February 12, 2020.
+The company is expected to report EPS of $1.77, down 17.29% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $64.20 billion, up 17.96% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for CVS.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for CVS should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.17% higher.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.04% higher within the past month.
 CVS is currently sporting a Zacks Rank of #3 (Hold).

-Meanwhile, CVS's PEG ratio is currently 1.5.
+Also, we should mention that CVS has a PEG ratio of 1.59.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Retail - Pharmacies and Drug Stores was holding an average PEG ratio of 1.64 at yesterday's closing price.
+Retail - Pharmacies and Drug Stores stocks are, on average, holding a PEG ratio of 1.47 based on yesterday's closing prices.

 The Retail - Pharmacies and Drug Stores industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 21, putting it in the top 9% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 32, which puts it in the top 13% of all 250+ industries.